 For some people it might feel more natural (and practical) to do 80% solo and 20% social.
-Again it depends on your location and goals (maybe one of them was to make new writer friends?) but for me I prefer to spend a good chunk in my own company and then discuss things with others to let off some writing steam.
+Again it depends on your location and goals (maybe one of them was to make like-minded friends?)
+Personally I prefer to spend a good chunk in my own company and then discuss things with others afterwards.

 In many writing retreats the days are segmented into different parts, for example:

 - Early afternoon: workshop/communal activity.